owenlutz4/STATS_415_Project/README.md

-# STATS_415_Project
+# A Comparison of Deep Learning Methods For Human Activity Recognition Using Smartphones

-Human Activity Recognition Using Smartphones
+This repository contains the source code, trained models, and visualization results for our MLP, CNN, and CNN-LSTM architectures.